AbrictoSecurity/Peap_Bomb/README.md

 ## Running
 1. Create a users list.
 NOTE: Most environments have account lockouts, Each user will take about 20 seconds to test a password on, if your user list is small or if you are using 6 adapters on a medium sized list you might lock accounts out.
 2. Create a potential password list.
 NOTE: This can be a large as you want, however the bigger it is the longer it will take for Peap Bomb to finish.
+3. Peap Bomb can currently support up to 12 wireless interfaces at once.

 ```
 sudo python3 peapbomb.py